annaliisamoter/climate-disasters-api/README.md

  - An web app interface using this API to present the data distributed over time and location

 ## Tech Stack Used
 - Python and Flask, CSS, HtML, JQuery and JavaScript.
 Mapbox api for map rendering.
+Unittest for testing.
 Heroku to deploy.

 ## Features
 - Allows user to filter FEMA data by year and disaster type, visualizing the number of incidents by state through a mapbox map with color coded layering.